Brokering Control List: SOR/2019-220

 EXPORT AND IMPORT PERMITS ACT

-His Excellency the Governor General in Council, on the recommendation of the Minister of Foreign Affairs, pursuant to subsection 3(1) (see footnote a) and section 6 (see footnote b) of the Export and Import Permits Act (see footnote c), makes the annexed Order Amending the Export Control List.
+Her Excellency the Governor General in Council, on the recommendation of the Minister of Foreign Affairs, pursuant to section 4.11 footnote a of the Export and Import Permits Act footnote b, makes the annexed Brokering Control List.